IzzyLightRay/DungeonGameGDD/Dungeon Delver/Leveling up.md

 Leveling up in the normal sense doesn't exist, instead there is a skills system, where as you perform actions you get better at said actions.
+The players skill would be tracked by the quest givers in town, such as the Island Lord or the Guild manager.

+Available skills would be available to all players, but depending on class, and race on occasions, certain skills are irrelevant, or just not supper necessary.

+A list of example skills and what would contribute to them, or what bonuses they would provide.
+Certain races and classes would give a higher starting point and cap for skills.
+- Strength - Strength would be increased by carrying heavy items or having a heavier load in terms of armor and gear, strength would allow for harder strikes with most melee weapons and give a larger equipment load on top of reducing the movement penalty of heavy items.
+- Dexterity - Dexterity would be gained by performing actions like climbing surface, jumping around, and attacking with finesse weapons like rapiers, whips, daggers, and bows.
+Dexterity would give less [[endurance]] drain while dodging, jumping, walking/running on rough terrain, and attacking, while also giving better accuracy and damage with finesse weapons.
+- Endurance - [[endurance]] will be better explained in its own page, but as a TLDR, endurance is the stamina system as well as the "we've been walking for a while and I need to take a break to rest, eat, and/or sleep."
+Endurance will be influenced by a lot of things, but the skill will influence how long you can go without rest and how much will be recharged upon resting.